sandyauttelet/Mathematical-Computing/README.md

 # Math-300
 Course: Mathematical Computing.
-This repository contains assignment reports, code and projects for this course including prompts.
+This repository contains the report, data, prompt, and code for the final project for this course.